tamdrashtri/tampersonalblog/content/post/health-and-productivity-rules-that-work-for-me.md

 * This is following the first advice: buy frozen fruits and veggies instead of fresh ones.
 You can keep it for longer time while it even has more nutrients than fresh ones.
 * Cook at home.
 You can control your sodium or sugar intake.
 And learning to cook is fun too.
 And it keeps your life interesting because you learn something new every day.
 * Set your discipline to only eat out 1-2 meals a week.
+* Drink lots of water in a day.
+After you wake up and before meals.
+* Avoid pizza, processed food and snacks.
+Don't have it at home.

+## If you love the planet:

+* Use public transportation

+## How to save money

+* Postpone buying attractive items immediately and consider alternatives.
+Wait 24 hours to buy the product if really needed.
+* Check out return rules before purchasing.
 *

+I still don't know how to:

+* Weekly reflection and daily reflection
+* Exercise every day

+* Design from templates instead of from scratch.
+This saves much more time compared to designing from scratch.
+Canva.com helps.